 The human body is a wondrous work of balancing acts, something that the ancient science of Ayurveda understands.
 Ayurveda saw menstruation as not an obstruction, but an opportunity.
-It teaches to respect this monthly cycle and thus lead an easier and painless menstruation.
+It teaches us to respect this monthly cycle and thus leads to easier and painless menstruation.

 As technology advanced and physical workload decreased, many women experienced irregularities and even extreme pain undergoing menstruation.
 Delving into Ayurveda, one may find solutions for this inevitable pain.

 Listed below are some tips that may make menstruation easier and more comfortable:

 Even though several of our ancient traditions are ridiculed by many, some of these actually have a firm scientific basis.
 The age-old tradition of not watering your head during menstruation stems from the scientific fact that during this time, the body temperature naturally rises by one to two degrees, and the conflicting temperature of the water and the body may result in discomfort and even mild fevers.

 Ayurveda recognizes this time as more vulnerable since many women experience pain during menstruation.
 To combat this condition, the best solution is adequate rest.
 This is actually why in ancient times women on their periods were kept away from doing any physical work, which later, of course, took the discriminatory discourse that women must be secluded from society during this time as they are ‘impure’.